andeek/conclique-supplement/README.md

-# Supplementary material for "Simulating Markov random fields with a conclique-based Gibbs sampler"
+# Supplemental material for "Simulating Markov random fields with a conclique-based Gibbs sampler"

-This is the supplementary material accompanying "Simulating Markov random fields with a conclique-based Gibbs sampler", a paper published in the Journal of Computational and Graphical Statistics.
+This is the supplemental material accompanying "Simulating Markov random fields with a conclique-based Gibbs sampler", a paper published in the Journal of Computational and Graphical Statistics.

 ## Authors